 2. In al-Anbiya’ (21): Dhu n-Nun as law of constriction and release

 Al-Anbiya’ is a surah of reminder, of responsibility, of prophetic unity, but also of invocation and response.
 The narratives are condensed into laws: call, distress, response, deliverance.
-It is exactly within this framework that Dhu n-Nun appears.
+It is within this framework that Dhu n-Nun appears.

 ﴿وَذَا النُّونِ إِذ ذَّهَبَ مُغَاضِبًا﴾